01 of 10

 04 of 10

 Start with a clean charcoal grill.
 Remove the cooking grate and start the charcoal.
 We're using a charcoal chimney which will light the perfect amount of charcoal.
-You will need enough charcoal to cover half the coal grate, about three layers thick (that's three layers of charcoal).
+You will need enough charcoal to cover half the coal grate with three layers of charcoal.

 Once the charcoal is lit, place one of the aluminum pans on the coal grate and pour the charcoal on the other side.
 You might need to bend the pan a little to fit it properly.